tanveermemon92/camosunassessment/README.md

 ## Overview

-This project analyzes **Camosun College's program-area enrollment patterns** from 2020/21 to 2023/24 using data from the **BC Post-Secondary Central Data Warehouse "Standard Reports – Program Area Totals" (May 2025 submission)** and Camosun's public program information.[file:69][web:83]
+This project analyzes **Camosun College's program-area enrollment patterns** from 2020/21 to 2023/24 using data from the **BC Post-Secondary Central Data Warehouse "Standard Reports – Program Area Totals" (May 2025 submission)** and Camosun's public program information

 **Goal:** Provide clear, leadership-ready insights and visuals for strategic planning.